davidbkemp/percolator-experiment/README.md

 ## Prerequisites

 - Elasticsearch 2.x
-- Node 5.x
+- Node 4.x

 ## Usage

 - Make sure you give ELasticsearch at least 4G of heap (the percolators are all kept in memory).
-- Manually create an index called "perco" using perco.json (TODO: automate this).
-- `npm run-script registerQueries` (registers 1 million queries and can take several minutes to run).
+- `npm run-script registerQueries` (registers queries and can take several minutes to run).
 - `npm run-script percolatorServer` (starts a little web server)
 - Point your browser at http://localhost:3000

 The percolator-server submits a batch of 10 randomly generated percolator queries and responds with the total matches for the 10 queries.
-With the current 1 million registered queries, you should typically get about 5000 matches. i.e. 500 matches per query.
+With 1 million registered queries, you should typically get about 5000 matches. i.e. 500 matches per query.

-On my ancient mac-mini, after a few warm-up requests, I am getting response times under 500ms.
+On my ancient mac-mini, after a few warm-up requests, I am getting response times under 500ms for batches of 10 percolator queries against
+1 million registered queries.
-This is for batches of 10 queries, and so I am getting under 50ms per query.
+And so I am getting under 50ms per query.

 ## More notes